bsc-iitm/machine-learning-foundations/docs/week-3/3-system_1.md

 The final matrix that we have is in row-echelon form.
 Here is a quick reminder of what the row-echelon matrix is:

 - All rows that have only zeros are at the bottom.
-- The first nonzero entry in a row is always to the right of the nonzero entry in the row above it.
+- The first nonzero entry in a row is always to the right of the first nonzero entry in the row above it.

 The first nonzero entry in a row is called a pivot.
 Let us call the row-echelon matrix of $A$ as $B$.
 We state the following result without a proof.